 In a move reminiscent of the early stages of Operation Iraqi Freedom, the U.S. Army has compiled a new deck of cards.
-This time around, however, the deck doesn’t include the top-men of the Baathist party and Iraqi military and intelligence apparatus but the more important weapons systems in the Iranian arsenal.
+This time around, however, the deck doesn’t include the top-men of the Baathist party and Iraqi military and intelligence apparatus, but the more important weapons systems in the Iranian arsenal.

-According to the Federation of American Scientists (FAS), the deck was produced to familiarize warfighters with the Iranian weapon systems that they might encounter on the battlefield in the event of a conflict Tehran.
+According to the Federation of American Scientists (FAS), the deck was produced to familiarize warfighters with the Iranian weapon systems that they might encounter on the battlefield in the event of a conflict with Tehran.

 Despite Iranian provocations in and outside the region, it would be far more prudent for the U.S. to avoid an invasion of the country.
 Would the American military prevail in such a conflict?
 Of course.
 But that’s not the point.
-Such a contingency would jeopardize American economic and military preponderance to the benefit of near-peer adversaries.
+Such an eventuality would jeopardize American economic and military preponderance to the benefit of near-peer adversaries.
 Diplomatic and economic measures should spearhead any strategy against the Iranian regime.